Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-The design process isn't just a checklist—it's a framework for creative problem-solving that separates professional designers from those who wing it.
-You're being tested on your ability to recognize when and why each stage matters, how stages connect to one another, and what happens when designers skip or rush through critical phases.
-Understanding this process demonstrates that you can think systematically about creativity, which sounds like a paradox but is actually the foundation of effective design work.
+The design process is a framework for creative problem-solving that separates professional designers from those who wing it.
+You'll be tested on your ability to recognize when and why each stage matters, how stages connect to one another, and what happens when designers skip or rush through critical phases.
+Understanding this process shows that you can think systematically about creativity, which is actually the foundation of effective design work.

-Here's the key insight: the design process is iterative, not linear.
-Exams will test whether you understand that designers constantly loop back through stages, that feedback reshapes earlier decisions, and that the "final" design emerges from cycles of testing, learning, and refining.
-Don't just memorize the stage names—know what each stage accomplishes and how skipping it undermines the entire project.
+The design process is iterative, not linear.
+Designers constantly loop back through stages.
+Feedback reshapes earlier decisions, and the "final" design emerges from cycles of testing, learning, and refining.
+Don't just memorize the stage names.
+Know what each stage accomplishes and how skipping it undermines the entire project.

 Great design starts with understanding, not drawing.
 These stages ensure you're solving the right problem before investing time in solutions.
-The principle here: clarity of purpose prevents wasted effort and misguided creativity.
+Clarity of purpose prevents wasted effort and misguided creativity.

-Compare: Research vs. Ideation—both generate information, but research gathers existing knowledge while ideation creates new possibilities.
-If an FRQ asks about "expanding creative options," ideation is your answer; if it asks about "understanding constraints," that's research.
+Compare: Research vs. Ideation: both generate information, but research gathers existing knowledge while ideation creates new possibilities.
+If a question asks about "expanding creative options," ideation is your answer.
+If it asks about "understanding constraints," that's research.

 This is where promising sparks become workable concepts.
-The principle: not every idea deserves development—strategic selection and elaboration separate viable concepts from creative dead ends.
+Not every idea deserves development.
+Strategic selection and elaboration separate viable concepts from creative dead ends.

-Designers aren't mind readers—these stages replace assumptions with evidence.
-The principle: user feedback is data, and data drives decisions.
+Designers aren't mind readers.
+These stages replace assumptions with evidence.
+User feedback is data, and data drives decisions.

-Compare: Testing vs. Refinement—testing gathers information while refinement applies it.
+Compare: Testing vs. Refinement: testing gathers information while refinement applies it.
 Testing is diagnostic; refinement is therapeutic.
-Both are essential, and skipping testing means refinement becomes guesswork.
+Skipping testing means refinement becomes guesswork.

-The process doesn't end when the design ships—it ends when you've extracted every lesson.
-The principle: professional designers treat every project as preparation for the next one.
+The process doesn't end when the design ships.
+It ends when you've extracted every lesson.
+Professional designers treat every project as preparation for the next one.

 | Concept | Best Examples |